 Then is also corroborative evidence that an ancient lettering system was employed by Prince Vijaya in missives sent to his brother in Madhurapura which has been associated with King Pandukhabhaya.
 Therefore, the presence of a language system attributable to pre-Vijaya times is justified.

 Dr. Wijepala said that the preliminary discovery of this newly found lettering system at the Dorawaka caves has been inscribed on an interior wall.
-A linear diagram depicted two elephants and a reptile, has been recorded in the Journal of Ceylon – Antiquarian Register in 1918.
+A linear diagram depicting two elephants and a reptile was recorded in the Journal of Ceylon – Antiquarian Register in 1918.

 There had also been a large number of letters with the sun and the moon.
-Prior to the excavation, the rock caves has been dated back to the proto historic Mesolithic period, despite the absence of tosses and vestiges of man pertaining to this period as in the surrounding rock caves.
+Before the excavation, the rock caves had been dated back to the proto-historic Mesolithic period, despite the absence of tosses and vestiges of man pertaining to this period as in the surrounding rock caves.
 A large number of symbols have been identified during the excavation.

 There are vestiges of clay pots which do not belong even to the Anuradhapura era.
 Experts believe that these belong to the 800-1000 BC era.
 Subsequent excavations led to the discovery of charcoal, rock splints and limestone at a depth between 12 and 15 feet.
 These have indicated human habitats with Neolithic features.